Note

 Tip

-If you use the MCP Inspector to test an MCP server managed by API Management, we recommend using version 0.9.0.
+If you use the MCP Inspector to test an MCP server managed by API Management, use version 0.9.0.

 Add the MCP server in Visual Studio Code